rahulmangla28/Alfaaz/README.md

 ## 👀	 About

-Smile Engage is a video conferencing application with rich integrated chat feature where one can discuss on topics and connect with other members.
+Alfaaz is a video conferencing application with rich integrated chat feature where one can discuss on topics and connect with other members.
 It implements the following features:
   - **Instant Messaging:**
     Communicate with others and have shared resources in an organised manner.
 Send GIF's, emojis, files, media in one to one or group chat.